varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   error code [reason]
     Return the specified error code to the client and abandon the request.

-  esi
-     ESI-process the document which has just been fetched.

   pass
     Switch to pass mode.
 Control will eventually pass to vcl_pass.